Key takeaways

 Who uses this model?

-• Aliexpress charges vendors a commission of 5%-10% depending on the sold item’s category.
+- AliExpress charges vendors a commission of 5%-10% depending on the category of the item sold.
 As a welcome bonus, it offers a zero commission for the first 100 items;

 Will it do for me?

-It might seem a perfect solution for everyone, especially in the B2C segment: a vendor gets free listings and pays only after they get their profit from a buyer.
-However, it won’t work if a marketplace stores very expensive items or, on the contrary, focuses on non-commerce relationships.
+It might seem a perfect solution for everyone, especially in the B2C segment: a vendor gets free listings and pays only after they profit from a buyer.
+However, it won’t work if a marketplace stores overpriced items or, on the contrary, focuses on non-commerce relationships.

 What can go wrong?

 The commission fee business model implies two main challenges.
-The first one is actually the fee amount: what should it be to not drive the customers away but still bring you a stable income?
-The best option is to look at the opponent marketplaces fees and suggest a competitive one.
-Many platforms change commissions depending on the business size or sales amount, and thus create an image of a fair, flexible, logical pricing plan.
+The first one is actually the fee amount: what should it be not to drive the customers away but still bring you a stable income?
+The best option is to look at the opponent marketplace fees and suggest a competitive one.
+Many platforms change commissions depending on the business size or sales amount and thus, create an image of a fair, flexible, logical pricing plan.

 Subscription

-Subscription marketplace business model implies that a seller or a buyer or both of them pay a regular fee to use the marketplace.
-Obviously, such a marketplace must look worth paying for it daily, monthly, or annually.
+The subscription marketplace business model implies that a seller, a buyer, or both pay a regular fee to use the marketplace.
+Obviously, such a marketplace must look worth paying for daily, monthly, or annually.

 Who uses this model?

-• Shutterstock: offers three membership options that allow you to download photo and video content with various types of license.
-Price varies depending on the number of photos you want to get per month and starts from $29.
+- Shutterstock: offers three membership options that allow you to download photo and video content with various types of licenses.
+The price varies depending on the number of photos you want to get per month and starts from $29.
 Photo and video owners don’t pay any fees but share a part of their earnings when someone purchases their content;

 Will it do for me?